Reconfigurable hydrostatics: Toward versatile and efficient load-bearing robotics: Proof-of-Concept Design and Control

 \subsubsection{Exoskeleton and Transmission}

-The knee exoskeleton is non-anthropomorphic and designed to assist the vertical GRF.
-The hip joints are free and the knee joints are actuated by the two follower pistons.
+The device is a two-link, non-anthropomorphic exoskeleton.
+The absence of ankle joints means the knees solely control the extension of the legs.
+The hip joints are free and the knee joints are actuated to assist the vertical GRF\footnote{We expect that the exoskeleton kinematics could be improved by decoupling completely the horizontal and vertical end-effector motions, so that the knee joint is dedicated solely to carrying the gravity loads, as in \cite{fan_load-carrying_2024}.}.

 By deriving the kinematic equations of the robotic leg, the positions of the piston rod attachments (lever mechanism) were computed to minimize the variation of vertical force assistance with respect to leg vertical stroke at a given pressure, as shown by the plot on the upright corner of Fig.~\ref{fig:prototype_bench}.
 The prototype allows for different attachment configurations to change this output ratio on purpose.
 The configuration with maximum vertical stroke has an average ratio of the vertical rail force over the follower piston force of $\overline{R}=0.18$.
 The leader piston has twice the stroke of the follower pistons for having full leg stroke when both legs are connected to it.
 The transmission fluid was chosen for its low viscosity at room temperature, low toxicity and anti-corrosion properties.
+A low-viscosity fluid increases transmission efficiency and backdrivability, but this comes at the cost of an underdamped dynamic force response, as experimented in sections~\ref{section:experiments} and~\ref{section:switching_mitigations}.